rsdoiel/archivesspace-api-workshop/ArchivesSpace-API-Workshop.md

 + we need to decide what part of the record we're updating
 + we need to get a recent copy of the agent record to modify
 + make our changes
-+ update any timestamps or user info int the record as needed
 + submit the updates

-AS API is very picky here.
+The ArchivesSpace API is very picky here.
 You're going to spend allot of time debugging your data modifications.

 --